-At first glance, the import tool may seem very similar to the use of the LoanPro API; both tools allow you to circumvent the normal user interface and interact with the system more efficiently.
+At first glance, the import tool may seem similar to the LoanPro API: both tools allow you to circumvent the normal user interface and interact with the system more efficiently.
 Still, these tools have different uses and will be best suited to different situations.
-This article is intended to elaborate on the differences between both of these tools and also briefly explain the use of each one.
+This article specifies the differences between both of these tools and also briefly explains the use of each one.

-The import tool was created to allow companies to add large amounts of data to LoanPro software in a short amount of time.
+The import tool was created to allow users to add large amounts of data to the LoanPro software in a short amount of time.
 The import tool has the ability to add, update, and remove information form the software.

-In order to run an import file, a user must create and then import it into the system.
-This means that an import is a manual process.
+To run an import file, a user must create and then import it into the system, meaning that an import is a manual process.
 The import tool does not communicate with any third party software or websites.
 Any update that is made to information in your company using an import will only occur one time.
 An import will not continue to affect any information in the software once it has been ran.

 The import system is intended for the initial import of data.
 When a company first starts using LoanPro, all of its existing loan information is generally entered in LoanPro via the import tool.
 The import tool is designed for speed; for this reason, it does not run all processes associated with usual actions in LoanPro.
 Below are links to instructional examples of how to run a few common imports within LoanPro:

-The LoanPro API (Application Program Interface) makes it possible to integrate other software with the LoanPro servicing system.
-The API lets another software application send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
+The LoanPro API (Application Program Interface) integrates other software with the LoanPro servicing system.
+The API allows another software application send requests to create, read, update, or delete information stored by the LoanPro loan servicing API.
 This means that software can be built by developers to perform actions that will automatically affect information within LoanPro and vice versa.
 For this reason, the API can be used to access almost any processes associated with usual actions in LoanPro.